Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

   **Work-around:** Customize the `check-image` policy.
 Change `validationFailureAction` from `Enforce` to `Audit`; then switch the policy back to `Enforce` when the upgrade is done.
 For more information on changing the customizations, look at [Policy customization](#policy-customization)
 * **Incorrectly copying container images to Nexus can block the pods**
 When container images are copied to Nexus, their signatures must be copied along with them.
 Otherwise, the pods that use those images can be blocked.
-To ensure signatures are copied along with images to Nexus, follow this procedure: [Adding images](../../operations/package_repository_management/Package_Repository_Management_with_Nexus.md#adding-images)
+To ensure that signatures are copied along with images to Nexus, follow this procedure: [Adding images](../package_repository_management/Package_Repository_Management_with_Nexus.md#adding-images)